sportsclimbs/sportclimbs-2/content/peak/buxton/smalldale/smalldale-main-wall.md

 {.topo}

 **1. Reservoir Frogs (6c+) *★★***
-A fine climb directly up the centre of the slim wall between the corner and the arete.
+A fine climb directly up the centre of the slim wall between the corner and the arête.
 Hard to read and with some committing moves near the top.
 {.mt0}

 **2. First Offense (6c+) *★★***
-The left arete of the wall gives an excellent sustained exercise.
+The left arête of the wall gives an excellent sustained exercise.
 Surprisingly balancy.

 **3. When Reason Sleeps (7a+) *★★***
-Start just right of the arete and climb the face via an overlap.
+Start just right of the arête and climb the face via an overlap.

 **4. Stainsby Girls (7a+) *★★***
 Straight up via the obvious wide crack into awkward finishing groove.
 Tough.